Exit Wounds: Plot

-Boyd meets Mulcahy at a parking lot and to inform her what he has uncovered.
+Boyd meets Mulcahy at a parking lot to inform her what he has uncovered.
 Montini, Useldinger, and some other men try to kill Boyd and Annette.
 Mulcahy is killed in the chase and Boyd escapes.
 Boyd calls Frank and tells him that Strutt will be having a meeting at a warehouse in about an hour, to sell the heroin that was stolen.
 Strutt plans to try to sell it to Leon and T. K., not knowing that Leon is working against him.
 Frank promises that he will be there with some backup.

 Boyd and Daniels show up, but Strutt tells Frank to keep Boyd under control.
 Boyd realizes that it is Frank who is behind everything.
-Clark blows open the door and barges in with backup, including police chief Hinges (Bill Duke).
-Useldinger shoots Boyd and as he is about to shoot him again, George shoots Useldinger dead.
+Clark blows open the door and barges in with backup, including police chief Hinges.
+Useldinger shoots Boyd and as he is about to shoot him again, Clark shoots Useldinger dead.
 Chief Hinges kills Frank by shooting him four times with a shotgun.
 After a fight with Boyd, Strutt grabs a case full of money and runs up to the roof, where a helicopter is waiting.
 Montini gets the upper hand in his fight with Leon after he damages Leon's vision with indigo fabric dye.
 Leon manages to stab Montini in the leg with a piece of broken glass, before killing him by having his neck impaled on a clothes rack.
 As the helicopter ladder is dragging Boyd across the roof with Strutt hanging on to the ladder, Boyd hooks the ladder to the roof; Strutt falls and is impaled on a metal pipe.

 At dawn, Leon gives Hinges the videotape that proves the corruption, hoping that the tape will help prove Shaun's innocence.
-Hinges does not believe the courts will care about the tape, so Hinges had Shaun released from county jail about an hour before.
+Hinges does not believe the courts will care about the tape, so he had Shaun released from county about an hour before.
 Boyd decides to stay with the 15th precinct with George as his partner, and T.K. becomes Henry's television co-host.